tsunami416604/azure-docs.hu-hu/articles/storsimple/storsimple-8000-migration-options.md

 ---
-title: Adatok áttelepítése az a StorSimple 5000-7000-es sorozat lehetőségeinek kiértékeléséhez |} A Microsoft Docs
+title: Evaluate options to migrate data from StorSimple 5000-7000 series| Microsoft Docs
-description: A beállítások át adatokat a StorSimple 5000-7000-es sorozat áttekintést nyújt.
+description: Provides an overview of the options to migrate data from StorSimple 5000-7000 series.
 services: storsimple
 documentationcenter: NA
 author: alkohli